ckosmic/minecraft-psx/README.md

 Clone the repo and place it in your shaderpacks folder: `%appdata%\.minecraft\shaderpacks` or download the latest release and place it into your shaderpacks folder.

+## Known Issues

+- Beacon beams tilt and do weird things due to [this Optifine bug](https://github.com/sp614x/optifine/issues/4905).
+If anyone knows the block entity ID of beacon beams or whatever it is to single it out in gbuffers_block, please let me know.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)